 - If you are sued it is often better to defend a collection lawsuit and perhaps sue the lender or collector back.
 Lawsuits are only reported to a credit report agency as a negative item if you lose the case and they obtain a judgment.

 6. Open a savings or retirement account or other means of savings.

 - Banks often verify the down payment when you apply for a mortgage.

 - The history of saving shows you have emergency funds for cushion when problems occur.

 Summary for How to get a 725 FICO Credit Score and Mortgage After Bankruptcy

-Unless you make changes you will often just go back to doing the same things you did before.
-You didn’t change and you continue to get the same results.
-Within a couple of years you are back filing the same bankruptcy or divorce a second and third time.
-Changing how you budget and handle money makes a permanent change so you and your children never have money problems.
-Get a 725 FICO Credit Score Mortgage After Bankruptcy
+Unless you make changes you often just go back to doing the same things you did before.
+But, if you don’t change your financial behaviors, you continue to get the same results.
+Then, within a couple of years, you are back filing the same bankruptcy a second and third time.
+However, learning how to budget and handle money makes a permanent change so you and your children never have money problems again.
+When you get ready to file bankruptcy call me and we can talk more on how to get a 725 FICO Credit Score Mortgage After Bankruptcy.